- Antitrust & Global Competition

 Municipal & Public Entity Litigation

 CPM has a long history of representing public entities as outside counsel.
-CPM is often brought in on complex litigations that require a law firm that has the dedication and resolve to litigate cases that often require a significant time and resource commitment, as well as a thorough understanding of the intricacies of representing public entities.
-CPM has a proven record of successfully prosecuting and defending actions on behalf of public entities across the State of California, including the City and County of San Francisco, the County of Los Angeles, the County of Monterey and the Santa Clara Valley Transportation Authority.
+CPM is often engaged to handle complex litigation that requires a law firm with the legal skills, dedication and resolve to litigate cases that often demand significant time and resource commitment, plus a thorough understanding of the intricacies of representing public entities.
+CPM has a proven record of successfully prosecuting and defending cases on behalf of large and small public entities throughout the State of California, including the City and County of San Francisco, City of Los Angeles, the County of Los Angeles, Los Angeles World Airports, San Diego County, Sacramento County, County of Monterey, East Bay Municipal Utility District, Sacramento Municipal Utility District and the Santa Clara Valley Transportation Authority.

 RECENT CASES OF NOTE